[Skip to Content]

 Additionally, Jack’s fundraising JustGiving page has received almost £2,000 worth of donations since the show went out on Tuesday.
 Thank you to everyone who donated.

-This money will go a long way to improving the care of children at the The Royal Hospital for Sick Children in Edinburgh.
+This money will go a long way to improving the care of children at the Royal Hospital for Children & Young People (previously The Royal Hospital for Sick Children) in Edinburgh.

 Thank you.